 Experimenting, learning and creating

 Art textiles is a popular subject at the College and offers both curricular and co-curricular opportunities to learn and experiment with new skills.
-The Textiles department is open during non-teaching time to support all pupils who wish to pursue their interest in this area.
+The art textiles department is open during non-teaching time to support all pupils who wish to pursue their interest in this area.

 Royal Opera House Design Challenge, January 2019